 Image source: India.com

 Dow Hill, Kurseong

 Regarded as one of the most haunted places in India, Dow Hill in Kurseong is at the heart of paranormal activities due to the numerous accidents that have taken place in the vicinity of the town.
 The Victoria Boys High School is believed to be the place where the spirit resides.
-People visiting the place say that sound of footsteps emanates from the school even when it is closed during the 3-month long winter holiday.
+People visiting the place say that the sound of footsteps emanates from the school even when it is closed during the 3-month long winter holiday.
 There is also a stretch called Death Road where some woodcutters and locals saw a headless boy following them.
 The headless spirit walks down the road and then disappears into the woods.

 Over the years, this abandoned village in Jaisalmer has acquired a reputation as a haunted spot.
 Numerous mud houses with ruined walls and no roofs dot the barren lands of Kuldhara giving it a spooky vibe.
 Some 200 years ago the Paliwal Brahmins who lived here, vanished overnight leaving behind a ghost village.
 Locals of neighbouring villages say that the village is cursed and many of them have encounters with ghosts and spirits that roam around the village at night.

 Spread over 2000 acres this film city has become notorious for the ghostly activities that happen on the sets of various films within the city.
 Built on the war grounds of the Nizam sultans, the ghosts that haunt this city are believed to be of deceased soldiers.
 Stories of lights falling off the ceilings on sets are too common.
 Many light boys have had grievous injuries after been pushed down while installing the lights on ceilings.
 Many women at the studio reported having their clothes or costumes torn by spirits.
 People also find the food scattered all over the rooms when it is left overnight.
 All these activities make Ramoji Film city a hotspot for paranormal activities.